JamesAri/hera-grpc/README.md

 ---

 This library should not restrict the users on how to define the services via the protocol buffers.
-To access the [@grpc/grpc-js](https://www.npmjs.com/package/@grpc/grpc-js) utilities like `grpc.Metadata` or `grpc.status` you should import the reexported `grpc` package like this:
+To access the [@grpc/grpc-js](https://www.npmjs.com/package/@grpc/grpc-js) utilities like `grpc.Metadata` or `grpc.status` you should import the reexported `grpc` package:

 ```js
 const { grpc } = require('todo-package')